ibrokemypie/magickbot/README.md

 Run `magickbot`, first time running will prompt for oauth authentication for your bot user and instance.

 Tag the bot either in a status containing media, a reply to a status containing media, a status containing mentions of users to apply to their avatars or a reply to a status with no media to apply to the user's avatar.
 Include the command (eg. explode) in your status, optionally include an argument.
+The only order that matters is argument must be after command.

 `command [argument] [@user...]`

 ### Commands

+help

 explode [iterations]